cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/docker-service-configuration.md

 ## Environment variables

 Any environment variable defined in your application will be made available within your service container.
-You can also define new environment variable for a service or reference an environment variable in other applications or services using the following syntax:
+You can also define a new environment variable for a service or reference an environment variable in other applications or services using the following syntax:

 {% highlight yaml %}
 services: